pantheon-systems/documentation/source/content/guides/composer-convert.md

 To run the module migration script, cd to the root directory of your repository and run `bin/migrateModules.php`.

-you can see which modules were added by running `git diff composer.json`.
+You can see which modules were added by running `git diff composer.json`.

+Then remove the `composer.lock` file (you can delete it.
+Composer will create a new one with the modules you just added) and run `composer install` and resolve any lingering version conflicts.
 </Alert>

 #### Libraries